 Your board should represent the diverse voices of your community.
 Bring on members who are directly involved in the community you serve.
 Reach out to those who care about your cause and will bring new insight or skill sets to the team.

-7. volunteer with a partner agency (or three)!
+7. Volunteer with a Community Partner (or Three)!

-This is your chance to learn more about your agencies and show that you care about their cause.
-You’ll get to know the volunteers that are using your site, as well as the community members you serve.
+This is your chance to learn more about your community partners and show that you care about their cause.
+You’ll get to know the volunteers you’re interacting with everyday, as well as the community members you serve.
 We think the best way to recruit volunteers is to be one!

-A new year means new volunteers, agencies, and opportunities.
-Make room for them by combing your site for invalid emails and duplicate contacts, and make sure volunteer and agency data are complete.
-When your site is prepared and your database streamlined, you’ll be able to focus on what’s important throughout the year.
-If you’re using a Galaxy Digital platform and aren’t sure where to start, contact our support team, and they’ll help you get started on the right foot!
+A new year means new volunteers, community partners, and needs.
+Make room for them by combing your management databases for invalid emails and duplicate contacts, and keep an eye out for missing volunteer and partner information.
+When your database is prepared and streamlined, you’ll be able to focus on what’s important throughout the year.

-We hope these suggestions inspired you to grab a pen and paper (or your laptop, because it is 2019 after all!) and get planning!
+We hope these suggestions inspired you to get planning!
 With achievable goals in mind, your organization will be ready to take on another year of cultivating good.